 Absolutely!
 Many students work to help pay their education expenses.
 For information about on-campus job opportunities, contact any department directly or Human Resources at 423.236.2276 or visit the job listing website.

-If you are selected in a process the government calls verification, you are required to submit certain documents.
+If you are selected in a process the government calls verification, you are required to submit these documents.
 Student Finance will notify you if this happens.
-Southern will a Verification Worksheet from you and a copy of your 2011 tax return transcript.
+Southern will need a Verification Worksheet from you and a copy of your most recent tax transcripts.
 An easier option would be to use the IRS Data Retrieval Tool that FAFSA provides for you.
 Just go to www.fafsa.gov and choose the link to "make FAFSA corrections".
-Here are copmplete instructions for the process.
+Here are complete instructions for the process.

 If you aren’t selected for verification, you will not be required to submit any documents, and you’ll be awarded based solely on the electronic student aid report (SAR) that Southern will receive from the government.
 The SAR is based on information you submitted via the Free Application for Federal Student Aid (FAFSA).